Skip to content

 A plugin implements the TaskManagerPlugin interface and is registered via TaskManager.with_plugin.

-from fluid.scheduler import TaskScheduler
+from fluid.scheduler import TaskScheduler, task_manager_fastapi

 from fluid.scheduler.db import TaskDbPlugin